0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/ValidatorConfig.md

 ## Function `get_operator`

 Get operator's account
-Aborts if there is no ValidatorConfig resource, if its operator_account is empty, returns the input
+Aborts if there is no ValidatorConfig resource or if the operator_account is unset

 <pre><code><b>public</b> <b>fun</b> <a href="ValidatorConfig.md#0x1_ValidatorConfig_get_operator">get_operator</a>(addr: address): address